Tencent/tquic/website/blog/2023-10-26-open-source/index.md

 # Introduction

-TQUIC is a QUIC protocol implementation written in the Rust language, aiming to create a high-performance, high-throughput, and high-quality transport protocol library with continuous technological influence.
+TQUIC is a QUIC protocol implementation written in the Rust language, aiming to create a low-overhead, high-throughput, and high-quality transport protocol library with continuous technological influence.

 <!--truncate-->